|

 are now sealed and not accessible to the public, but a very interesting tour of some of

-the system can be had at the Hotel Zum Türken, and the
+the system can be had at the Hotel zum Türken, and the

-bunker) can be visited from the
+unfinished complex for the Platterhof and Gästehaus can be visited from the

-Obersalzberg Documentation Center near the Platterhof site.
+Dokumentation Obersalzberg display near the Platterhof site.

 Plan of the Central Obersalzberg Bunker System